charlesxucheng/aws-study-notes/vpc.md

 Concepts: https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html

+## CIDR Block Rules
+* The allowed CIDR block size of a VPC is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
+* The CIDR block must not overlap with any existing CIDR block associated with the VPC.
+* You cannot increase or decrese the size of an existing CIDR block.
+* The first 4 and last IP address are not available for use.
+* AWS recommend you use CIDR blocks from the RFC 1918 ranges:
+  * 10.0.0.0 - 10.255.255.255 (10/8 prefix)
+  * 172.16.0.0 - 172.31.255.255 (172.16/12 prefix)
+  * 192.168.0.0 - 192.168.255.255 (192.168.16 prefix)
+* After you've created your VPC, you can associate secondary CIDR blocks with the VPC.

 * **An internet gateway** is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.
 An internet gateway enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
 An internet gateway serves two purposes: (1) as a target in VPC route tables, (2) perform network address translation (NAT).

 An Elastic IP address is a static, public IPv4 address associated to a network interface.
 Elastic IP addresses are regional.
 Elastic IP addresses for IPv6 are not supported.
 All AWS accounts are limited to five Elastic IP addresses per Region.
 You can use AWS provided Elastic IP or bring your own IP.